 Oh-My-God Road is a 8,46 miles very scenic trail located in Clear Creek County, Colorado (USA) at an elevation of 7,581 to 9,383 feet, linking Idaho Springs at I-70 to Central City near Highway 119.
 The road gets its name from being a two-way road that is only about a car and three quarters wide, graveled, with no guard rails and washed out shoulders.
 Not only are there no guard rails, a daring glance down reveals incredibly steep cliffs.

-Mosquito Pass is a high mountain pass at an elevation of 13,185 ft (4.019 m),located in the Mosquito Range of central Colorado in the United States.
+Mosquito Pass is a high mountain pass at an elevation of 13,208 ft (4.026m) located in the Mosquito Range of central Colorado in the United States.
 This road has humbled many egos.
 It’s not for the sissies and shouldn’t be attempted by novice drivers.
 The road is in dreadful condition and requires strong nerves to negotiate it.
-It's one of the highest mountain passes of Colorado.
+It's one of the highest mountain roads of Colorado.

 Hart’s Pass is a high mountain pass at an elevation of 1,859m (6,100 ft) above the sea level, located in the Okanogan-Wenatchee National Forest.
 It’s accessible by car and is the highest point in the State of Washington that one can drive.
 End of the road "after" Hart's pass, at the gate to Slate Peak Lookout, is 7,200 feet elevation.